TS-Code-Studios/Spell-Chess/INFORMATION.md

 **MainMenuGUI.java**

 GUI class for the main menu.
 It's the secondmost superior class, with only *SpellChess* ever creating an object of it.

+**ChessHandlerDHC.java**

+DHC class that starts a game of standard chess.
+It's either launched from a "Play" button directly on the main menu, or (once implemented) from a "Play" button on a submenu where you can choose the settings for the game first (such as time controls).
 # Important names
+Names of the most important methods, variables, and objects.

 **SpellChess**

 - *main()*: The method initiating everything.